 Finding the best chatbot might be difficult with so many alternatives available.
 To focus your search, I advise concentrating on native channel integrations.

-Consider Tawk.to, which is easy to setup and free.
+Consider Tawk.to, which is easy to set up and free.

 5. Use Targeted Lead Magnets

 A free resource such as an eBook or guide is offered as a lead magnet in return for user information.
-Although there are many other material kinds to employ, PDFs and videos are the most popular lead magnets.
+Although there are many other materials kinds to employ, PDFs and videos are the most popular lead magnets.